adlnet/xapi-profiles/xapi-profiles-spec.md

 To assist in accomplishing these two primary goals, profiles also contain metadata about themselves—descriptions, authorship, versioning, and so forth.

+## Document Interpretation and General Restrictions

+* All properties in tables are required in all cases unless marked optional.
+* Properties marked optional may be required in some situations.
+If no additional information is provided on the usage of an optional property, including it or not is entirely up to the profile author.
+* All properties that are not JSON-LD keywords (or aliases thereof) in profile documents MUST expand to absolute IRIs during processing as defined in the JSON-LD specification.
+* All properties that are not JSON-LD keywords (or aliases thereof) in a profile MUST be described by this specification or be expressed using compact IRIs.
+* JSON-LD keywords (or aliases thereof) that are not specified as properties in this document MAY be included anywhere they are legal in JSON-LD.
+* Values in a profile MUST NOT be: empty objects, null, empty strings, or empty arrays.

 ## Using Profiles in Statements

 Using an introduced Concept, such as an activity type, verb, attachment usage type, extension, activity, or document resource, should be done freely, provided the defined usage and meaning are adhered to.
 But a Learning Record Provider can go further, and make sure to adhere to profile-described statement templates and patterns.
 Learning Record Providers creating statements that conform to matching profile-described statement templates and patterns SHOULD include the most up to date conformant profile version as a category context activity with id equal to the version's `@id` in those statements, and statements containing a profile version as a category context activity MUST conform to any matching templates and patterns that profile version describes.